ddemidov/vexcl/README.md

 ## <a name="selecting-backend"></a>Selecting backend

 VexCL provides two backends: OpenCL and CUDA.
-In order choose either of those, user has to define `VEXCL_BACKEND_OPENCL` or `VEXCL_BACKEND_CUDA` macros.
+In order to choose either of those, user has to define `VEXCL_BACKEND_OPENCL` or `VEXCL_BACKEND_CUDA` macros.
 In case neither of those are defined, OpenCL backend is chosen by default.
 One also has to link to either libOpenCL.so (OpenCL.dll) or libcuda.so (cuda.dll).